OlgaUtochka/FSDK_docs/doc/development/connect_facesdk.md

 Following preprocessor constants specify the current library version:

-* `LIBFACEREC_VERSION` – String representation, e.g. "1.2.34", where 1 is the major version, 2 is the minor version, 34 is the patch version
+* `LIBFACEREC_VERSION` – string representation, e.g. "1.2.34", where 1 is the major version, 2 is the minor version, 34 is the patch version
 * `LIBFACEREC_VERSION_HEX` – 3-byte HEX representation that is useful in numeric comparisons, e.g. 0x010234

 ### Java